-All of the digital paintings are already stretched (museum method) because the artist works on the stretched canvas.
-You should put digital painting in a frame on your choice
+All of the mixed-medias are already stretched because the artist works on the stretched canvas.
+You should put a mixed-media artwork in a frame of your choice

 What about framing?

-Usually, we don’t supply frames for digital paintings and canvas prints; you can find them in any framing atelier closer to your place on your own taste.
+Usually, we don’t supply frames for canvas prints and mixed medias; you can find them in any framing atelier close to your place to your own taste.

-Moreover, large and medium sized framed artworks shipping is way more expensive that shipping of them non-framed, because of weight and need for extra packing.
+Moreover, large and medium-sized framed artworks’ shipping is way more expensive than shipping them non-framed, because of their increased weight and the need for extra packing.

-If, nevertheless, you would like to get your print already framed, please contact us, we can help you and get it framed at our partners.
+If, nevertheless, you would like to get your print already framed, please contact us, and we can help you and get it framed by our partners.